muhammmad-al/Data_Structure_Implementations/Automated_Music_Genre_Classification_Model/README.md

 # Music Genre Classification

-This project implements a music genre classification system using a neural network.
+This project implements a music genre classification system using a feedforward neural network.
 The system is built with PyTorch and Keras and utilizes audio feature extraction to classify music into different genres.
+The system has a 75% accuracy rating in music genre classification tasks (exceeding the human benchmark of 70%).

 ## Project Structure